webpack-contrib/eslint-loader/README.md

 #### `eslintPath` (default: "eslint")

 Path to `eslint` instance that will be used for linting.
+If the `eslintPath` is a folder like a official eslint, or specify a `formatter` option. now you dont have to install `eslint` .

 ```js
 module.exports = {